 Our lead product candidate, AT-007, is a novel central nervous system, or CNS, penetrant ARI that we are developing for the treatment of galactosemia, a devastating rare pediatric metabolic disease that affects how the body processes a simple sugar called galactose, and for which there is no known cure or approved treatment available.
-High levels of galactose circulating in the blood and tissues of galactosemia patients enable AR to convert galactose to a toxic metabolite, galactitol, which results in long-term complications ranging from CNS dysfunction to cataracts.
+We estimate that the U.S. galactosemia population is approximately 2,800 patients, based on newborn screening data identifying 2,500 infants through 2014, and the estimated birth rate of 80 patients per year.
+High levels of galactose circulating in the blood and tissues of galactosemia patients enable AR to convert galactose to a toxic metabolite, galactiol, which results in long-term complications ranging from CNS dysfunction to cataracts.
 We have demonstrated in an animal model of galactosemia that treatment with AT-007 reduces toxic galactitol levels and prevents disease complications.
 We believe that galactosemia may qualify for accelerated approval, as well as for the rare pediatric disease priority review voucher, or RPD-PRV, program.
 Additionally, the U.S. Food and Drug Administration, or FDA, recently released draft guidance for industry on drug development for low prevalence, slowly progressing rare metabolic diseases, for which we believe galactosemia qualifies.
 The guidance allows for a biomarker-based development program if clinical efficacy and a link to a relevant biomarker can be demonstrated in an animal model of disease.
-We received Orphan Designation for AT-007 in galactosemia in May 2019.
-In June 2019 we initiated a pivotal Phase 1/2 clinical study in healthy volunteers and adults with galactosemia examining safety, pharmacokinetics and biomarker effects of AT-007.
-In healthy volunteers, AT-007 was found to be well tolerated at all doses tested (5mg/kg to 20mg/kg) and pharmacokinetics were compatible with once daily oral dosing.
+In June 2019 we initiated a pivotal Phase 1/2 study in healthy volunteers and adults with galactosemia to evaluate safety, pharmacokinetics, and biomarker endpoints in adults with galactosemia.